 We have the ability to discover truth and correctly discern His voice because we have the Holy Spirit dwelling inside us.
 HE is able to lead us into truth.

-The Inductive Bible Study method allows us to discover truth ourselves.
+The Inductive Bible Study method allows us to discover God’s truth for ourselves.

 What the Lord needs most from us is a hunger to know Him and a willingness to apply ourselves to the disciplined study of the scriptures.

-The Inductive Bible Study Method Demands In-depth Bible Study
+The Inductive Bible Study Method Takes You Deep

 The rule of inductive bible study is that you use God’s word as your first and primary source.
 You do your own study of the scriptures prior to looking at any commentaries or outside resources.